marcosins/panel-monitoring-scripts/README.md

 Uses `curl` to get an HTTP response from a preset website, if `200` then everything is ok.

+> NOTE: Refresh every 10 seconds to not get blocked by the server

 ### On Click

 Uses `xdg-open` to open the url of your router so you can troubleshoot the problem